Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 Last but not least, don’t forget to prepare everything in advance and schedule your campaign.
 If you are using Selzy email marketing service, follow this instruction to plan the emails for later.

 You can take this step even further.
-If your customers live in different time zones, segment them accordingly and send emails at the best time for each group.
+If your customers live in different time zones, segment your contact list accordingly and send emails at the best time for each group.

 What is the best time to start your campaign?

-Plan your Halloween campaign long before the date.
+In holiday campaigns, the right timing is key.
+To make the most of your Halloween campaign, plan it long before the date.
 If you target on the 31st of October only, it can decrease your conversion and engagement rates.

 Creating a series of email marketing campaigns is a better way to get more sales.
 Find some time several days (2-3 weeks better) before Halloween to plan activities and provide customers with the right incentives.

-The most effective time to send your email marketing campaigns:
+Here’s the most effective time to send your emails according to studies:

 • Best day and time: Tuesday and Thursday — 5 am to 10 am

 Your key to success is to create anticipation for your customers.
-Fuel their excitement with stunningly scary emails before the date.
-Miss your chance and your customers are likely to spend their money elsewhere — many of your competitors have already sent out their campaigns.
+Fuel their excitement with stunningly scary emails before the date — and get a sales boost.
+Miss your chance — and your customers will probably spend their money elsewhere because many of your competitors have already sent out their campaigns.
 That’s why we recommend sending your first Halloween email in mid-October.

-As for the content of your first Halloween email, create no more than a simple teaser.
-Let your customers know that you’re going to hold a sale.
-Don’t provide too many details: your email should be mysterious.
+As for the content of your first Halloween email, send no more than a simple teaser.
+For example, let your customers know that you’re going to hold a sale but don’t provide too many details: your email should be mysterious.
 After sending a teaser, follow it up with more details and features of your sale as well as the link to the dedicated Halloween landing page.

 Happy Halloween email ideas and examples to try out this season